PAtreju/AutoSciagi/README.md

-# AutoSciagi# AutoSciagi
+# AutoSciagi
-*Generate concise, AI-powered cheat sheets (ściągi) for any academic topic.*
+*Generate concise, AI-powered cheat sheets for any academic topic.*

 ---